13 Steps To a Powerful LinkedIn Profile That Generates Leads

 This is the place to feature any books or publications you’ve written.
 You don’t have to limit it to published books.
 If you have contributed to other blogs, or if you have blog articles you want to feature, go ahead and include them here, as well as any guides, ebooks, slide shares or other content you’ve written.

 Add the Publications section in the same way you added the Projects section.

-Having a compelling LinkedIn profile is paramount to your success on LinkedIn.
+Having a compelling LinkedIn profile is crucial for social selling.
 It’s your face to the online networking world and your first point of contact when reaching out to potential clients and joint venture partners.

 The power of LinkedIn becomes evident once you commit to using it.
-Try to carve out 20 minutes each day to make connections and grow your network, contribute to groups, share posts and status updates and contribute your own blog posts.Download the printable version of the Checklist for when you’re optimizing your LinkedIn profile.
+Try to carve out 20 minutes a day to make connections and grow your network, contribute to groups, share posts and status updates, and contribute your own blog posts.Download the printable version of the Checklist for when you’re optimizing your LinkedIn profile.